SkyworkAI/UniPic/README.md

 </div>

-The image editing feature within this unified model is an exploratory module at the forefront of research.
-It currently faces challenges in edit precision, control granularity, and output consistency, and is not yet production-ready.
+The image editing feature within this UniPic 1.0 is an exploratory module at the forefront of research.
+It is not yet production-ready.

 <p align="center"><strong>GEdit‑Bench‑EN</strong></p>
 <div align="center">